tlswg/dtls-rrc/draft-ietf-tls-dtls-rrc.md

 IANA is requested to allocate an entry to the TLS "ContentType" registry, for the return_routability_check(TBD) defined in this document.

-IANA is requested to allocate an entry to the TLS ExtensionType Values registry in the tls_flags type:
+IANA is requested to allocate an entry to the TLS Flags registry in the tls_flags type:

 - Value: [[IANA please assign a value from the 32-63 value range.]]